 ; (4)

-In the above Equations, is the cost for deviating the time unit (or regarded as the robustness cost) when the realized start time of activity deviates from the scheduled start time,is the per unit cost for deviating the time including all kinds of management cost, coordination cost and makespan cost when activity deviates from its planned start time .
-Equation (1) represents the objective function of maximizing robustness, which means to minimize the weighted sum of and the deviation of, in order to minimize the impact of resource allocation on the project robustness.
-Equations (2) - (3) indicate the constraints of flow balance for forming a feasible resource flow network.
+In the above equations, is the cost of deviating the time unit (also regarded as the robustness cost) when the realised start time of activity deviates from the scheduled start time .
+In addition, is the per-unit cost of deviating the time, including all kinds of management costs, coordination costs, and makespan costs when activity deviates from the planned start time .
+Equation (1) represents the objective function of maximising the robustness, which means minimising the weighted sum of and the deviation of to minimise the influence of the resource allocation on project robustness.
+Equations (2) to (3) indicate the flow balance constraints for forming a feasible resource flow network.
 Equation (4) imposes integrity on the flow variables.
-We choose the number of additional resource constraints as the alternative objective function to perform the optimization in this paper.
-We also propose a heuristic algorithm of MaxPR in resource allocation, in an effort to minimize the number of generated additional constraints.
-The flow chart of this paper is shown in Figure 1 below.
+We chose the number of additional resource constraints as the alternative objective function to perform optimisation in this paper.
+We also propose the heuristic algorithm MaxPR in resource allocation to minimise the number of generated additional constraints.
+The flow chart for this paper is illustrated in Figure 1.

 Figure 1.
-The Research flowchart
+Research flowchart

-3. Literature review on resource allocation algorithms
+3. Literature Review on Resource Allocation Algorithms

 3.1.
-Artigues algorithm
+Artigues Algorithm

-Artigues et al. (2003) propose a simple algorithm to generate a resource flow network by allocating resources to parallel activities at different time instants.
-The following code can illustrate the steps of this algorithm.
+Artigues et al. (2003) proposed a simple algorithm to generate a resource flow network by allocating resources to parallel activities at different times.
+The following code illustrates the algorithm steps.

 Algorithm 1: Artigues algorithm